Click below for pertinent facts and informational links for the materials that our corner guards are made from.

 Can you drill Lexan polycarbonate?

 Polycarbonate (Lexan) is extremely impact resistant but keep holes preferably 2 material thicknesses away from the edges.
 If the part is large (over 12" in any dimension) drill your holes 1/32" oversized.
 Lexan has 2-3 times the expansion and contraction of most metals.
 This will prevent both buckling and tearing.
 Standard wood working drill bits are suitable for drilling holes in polycarbonate sheet. ...
 This will ensure the drilling will not blowout the panel as the drill exits the material.
-Do not under any circumstances use a centre punch on a polycarbonate panel, it's very likely to cause damage.
+Do not under any circumstances use a center punch on a polycarbonate panel, it's very likely to cause damage.

 How do you cut Lexan polycarbonate?